datacommonsorg/docsite/contributing/index.md

 ### Add data

 We welcome contributions of public data to the Data Commons Graph.
 Data added will be accessible via Data Commons tools and APIs.
 We’ve bootstrapped the graph with [these datasets](/datasets) from US Census, World Bank, CDC, NOAA, NASA, etc. However, Data Commons is meant to be for the community, by the community.
 We're excited to work with you to make public data accessible to everyone.
-To get started, please take a look at [these resources](https://github.com/datacommonsorg/data/tree/master/docs) and follow [this development process](https://github.com/datacommonsorg/data).
-Here is a [list of imports](https://github.com/orgs/datacommonsorg/projects/10/views/1) that would be helpful to add.
+If you are interested in importing your data to Data Commons, please express your interest by filling out this form

 ### Create new curriculum

 Data Commons allows for easy acess to _real data_ that can enrich the experience of students and instructors in educational contexts.
 We're posting template data science assignments to assist educators with integrating _real data_ into their courses on [the courseware page](/courseware).
 If you use Data Commons for your classes, have courseware to share, or find any of this material helpful, we want to hear about it!
-Please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSeVCR95YOZ56ABsPwdH1tPAjjIeVDtisLF-8oDYlOxYmNZ7LQ/viewform).
+Please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSeVCR95YOZ56ABsPwdH1tPAjjIeVDtisLF-8oDYlOxYmNZ7LQ/viewform?resourcekey=0-yJ9nT9ST-TfoKNtmGIws-g).

-### Creating a new tool
+### Create a new tool

 Data Commons welcomes the development of new tools that make the data on Data Commons more accessible to end users.
 We have an extensive [REST API](/api/rest/v2) that can be used to power applications on top of our data.
 If you would like to build a new tool, contact the team [through this form](https://docs.google.com/forms/d/e/1FAIpQLSeVCR95YOZ56ABsPwdH1tPAjjIeVDtisLF-8oDYlOxYmNZ7LQ/viewform) or create a PR in [the Data Commons tools repo](https://github.com/datacommonsorg/tools).

-### Sharing analysis
+### Share analysis

-Data Commons is currently posting example analyses on [the case studies page](/tutorials).
+Example analyses are available on the [tutorials]](/tutorials) page.
 To add your analysis on that page, open a PR in [the Data Commons documentation repo](https://github.com/datacommonsorg/docsite/pulls) with the title of the analysis and links to its Colab notebook and Github raw .ipynb file.

-### Updating documentation
+### Update documentation

 Data Commons maintains its documentation website at <https://docs.datacommons.org>.
 You can submit a PR to update the project's documentation at <https://github.com/datacommonsorg/docsite/pulls>.

-## Getting started
+## Get started

-### Signing the Contributor License Agreement (CLA)
+### Sign the Contributor License Agreement (CLA)

 Contributions to this project must be accompanied by a Contributor License Agreement.
 You (or your employer) retain the copyright to your contribution;